ofbennett/nhs-prescribing-etl-pipeline/README.md

 ```
 0 0 1 * * NHS_Prescribing_ETL_Pipeline/visualisation_web_app/reboot.sh >> cron.log 2>&1
 ```
 Then change permissions with `chmod` to make the `NHS_Prescribing_ETL_Pipeline/visualisation_web_app/reboot.sh` file executable.
 This will setup a cron job to kill and then recreate fresh docker containers hosting the web app once a month.
-This will wipe the server logs monthly.
+This will wipe the server logs and renew the SSL certificate monthly.

 **NB: I am not a security expert.
 The above demonstrates the basics of setting up SSL/TLS and HTTPS on a web app, but there is a lot more that can and should be done to secure a mission-critical website and server.**